KitwareMedical/SlicerVirtualReality/README.md

 ## Setup

 Currently only Windows computers are supported, as until very recently there have been no virtual reality headsets officially supported on MacOS or Linux.
-If you already have virtual reality capable hardware, SteamVR works well on your computer, and you would like to use Slicer in virtual reality, too, then you add a comment in the issue tracker ([MacOS](https://github.com/KitwareMedical/SlicerVirtualReality/issues/3) / [Linux](https://github.com/KitwareMedical/SlicerVirtualReality/issues/57)).
+If you already have virtual reality capable hardware, Steam

+works well on your computer, and you would like to use Slicer in virtual reality, too, then you add a comment in the issue tracker ([MacOS](https://github.com/KitwareMedical/SlicerVirtualReality/issues/3) / [Linux](https://github.com/KitwareMedical/SlicerVirtualReality/issues/57)).

 If both integrated display card and high-performance GPU available in a system (typically this is the case on laptops with NVidia GPUs), then configure the graphics card application settings to use high-performance GPU for SlicerApp-real.exe (it is not necessary to use high-performance GPU for the launcher, Slicer.exe).